-11. Choose open shelving
+13. Choose open shelving

 The storage space is on display, so think about what you want to store here and how.
 Wicker baskets will add a charming touch and keep things neat and tidy.
 They're great for storing tea towels and table linen too.

-12. Make space for a hob
+14. Make space for a hob

-'Islands tend to become the home theatre of cooking, putting the cook at the centre of the layout,' says Graeme Smith, Life Kitchens.
+'Islands tend to become the home theatre of cooking, putting the cook at the centre of the layout,' says Graeme from Life Kitchens.
 'It can act as a natural room divider between the kitchen and another space, such as a dining area.'

-17. Use the ceiling above to maximise space
+15. Use the ceiling above to maximise space

 Whatever the size of your kitchen, it's worth making use of any available space.
-The ceiling (or fifth wall as it's sometimes referred) may not immediately spring to mind but it can be a handy spot for an extractor fan or extra storage for pots and pans, particularly when situated above an island.
+The ceiling (or fifth wall as it's sometimes referred to) may not immediately spring to mind but it can be a handy spot for an extractor fan or extra storage for pots and pans, particularly when situated above an island.